visualizedata/data-structures/assignments/weekly_assignment_01.md

 Create a new GitHub repository and name it `data-structures`
 All of your work for this class should be kept in this (well-organized!) repository.

+Create a Cloud 9 workspace named `data-structures` for your work in this class.
+Share this workspace with username `hillar`

 # Weekly Assignment 1

 ### Due Monday 9/4 at 4:00pm